 I’ve started sharing my Valentine’s Day cakes across social media, and a few of them are decorated with super vibrant, red buttercream.
 This has to led to tons of comments and messages asking how I make such red frosting!

 There are a few tips I have to make frosting that is a deep, true red color.
-The first is to use gel food coloring!
-When it comes to coloring your frosting, gel food coloring is an absolute must.
+The first is to use gel food coloring or powdered food coloring!
+When it comes to coloring your frosting, these are an absolute must.

 Gel food coloring is much more concentrated, so you can add less and still get a deep color.
 The brand you use can affect the color too, as some are more true to color than others.

 Most of my cakes are frosted with an American-style buttercream frosting.
 My frosting is naturally pretty white, which makes it a great base to be colored!
-If your frosting is some what yellow, this can make it harder to make brightly colored frosting.
+If your frosting is somewhat yellow, this can make it harder to make brightly colored frosting.

 My second trick to making red frosting is to make it in advance.
 Yes, time is another secret!!
 If you make the frosting a couple days (or more) in advance, the color of the frosting will deepen over time.